 38 Disadvantages of being a Freelance Photographer in Singapore

 The greatest benefit of being a photographer is that photographers generally love phototaking (this is pretty obvious) and doing something you are passionate about is definitely something many people are dreaming of.
 For me, I also love getting to know good people.
-Generally, most clients are kind to photographers since they need the photos from the photographers.
+Generally, most clients are courteous to photographers since they need the photographs from the photographers.
 So, it seems not so bad right?

 Exploitation from friends

 Some friends are more than willing to invite their photographer friend to their parties because he's able to help them to capture the moments, for free.
-It doesn't mean all these friends are being super cheapskate but, for sure, they don't know the actual cost of professional photography (cost of equipment, energy and time required for post-production work).
+It doesn't mean all these friends are being super cheapskate but, for sure, they don't know the actual cost of professional photography (cost of equipment, energy and time required for post-production work) is very high.

-The most insulting thing some friends can do to a photographer is to, out of goodwill (and/or cheapskateness), suggest him to help them with some shoots for free so that he can "build up your portfolio".
-They obviously belittle his existing portfolio and/or think no client is engaging his photography services.
+The most insulting thing some friends can do to a photographer is to suggest him to help them with some photoshoots for free so that he can "build up his portfolio".
+Unfortunately, they are belittling his existing portfolio and/or think that no client is engaging his photography services.

 Of course, all these are probably unintentional and may actually benefit a photographer if he's really new to the trade.

 Exploitation from clients

 There are also various other ways clients will try to exploit a photographer, such as asking him to turn up early for event shoots, instead of booking his timeslot earlier.